 Read the fine print of their terms of the agreement, as it is very likely that you might be required to take on additional costs for your designer or IT firm fixing issues and mistakes caused by the web host.
 Additionally, the web host may not be completely familiar with your business or the technical side of your website.
 They could sell you things you don't need or fail to provide you features that you do need.
 If you get hacked our go outside your terms of service, they can shut your website down immediately, with no warning.

 Have a question about your web hosting?
-We will never sell you on anything you don’t need.
-Don’t be afraid to pick up the phone or send us an email and we’ll be glad to help.
+We will never sell you on anything you don't need.
+Don't be afraid to pick up the phone or email us and we'll be glad to help.